JonJagger/cyber-dojo/readme.txt

 Entering a CyberDojo
 ====================
-The CyberDojo server will assign you an animal avatar (eg Panda).
+The CyberDojo server will assign you an animal 'avatar' (eg Panda).
-The avatar provides identity for each laptop participating in the kata.
+The animal provides identity for each codebase participating in the kata.
-You can resume coding at any time by choosing the avatar.
+You can resume coding at any time by choosing the animal.
 This is handy if a laptop has to retire as a new laptop can easily and instantly replace it.